samply/secret-sync/Readme.md

       # Optional GitLab parameters
       # The base URL for API calls, e.g. "https://gitlab.com/"
       - GITLAB_URL=
-      # The GitLab group that contains the bridgehead configuration repositories, e.g. "bridgehead-configurations"
+      # Format of the repository name on GitLab.
+Must contain a "#" which is replaced with the site name.
+Example: "bridgehead-configurations/bridgehead-config-#"
-      - GITLAB_GROUP=
+      - GITLAB_REPO_FORMAT=
       # A long-living personal (or impersonation) access token that is used to create short-living project access tokens.
 Requires at least the "api" scope.
 Note that group access tokens and project access tokens cannot be used to create project access tokens.
       - GITLAB_API_ACCESS_TOKEN=
 ```